This article was last updated on the May 7, 2018.

 Note: This article covers only a small portion of what you can achieve with Essential Grid, make sure you take a look at the official documentation which is linked to in the Documentation section below to explore the full possibilities of this powerful tool.

-Make sure you already have Essential Grid installed and then in your wp-admin, you should see the Essential Grid menu item like this:
+Make sure you already have Essential Grid installed and then in your WordPress Dashboard, you should see the Essential Grid menu item like this:

 Go ahead and click on "Ess.
 Grid", once you've clicked that, you'll see the Essential Grid main admin screen like this: